technoon-org/technoon.org/ainoon/course-material.md

 Instruct attendees to set up a free account on [chatgpt.com](https://chatgpt.com) before coming to the lesson.

+As an instructor you should consider subscribing to a paid ChatGPT account to ensure you don't encounter file upload or image generation limits.

 * [Slides](https://technoon.org/ainoon/lesson_1/slides.html)
 * [Tutorial Speaker Notes](https://technoon.org/ainoon/lesson_1/tutorial.html)